microsoft/FluidFramework/README.md

 Bootstrap a component with [Yo Prague](./tools/generator-prague/README.md).

-To use Yo Prague, do these one time steps. * Troubleshooting: [Stack Overflow](https://stackoverflow.microsoft.com/questions/137930/npm-install-fails-with-auth-issues/137931#137931)
+To use Yo Prague, do these one time steps.

 ````bash
 npm install -g yo